BlueCentre/monorepo/README.md

 1. Manage dependencies across all projects.
 1. Manage [polyglot](https://www.pluralsight.com/blog/software-development/how-polyglot-dev-team) builds.
 1. Manage blueprints for rapid application development.
-1. Constant evaluation of the technology stack and scale for thousands of engineers.
+1. Constant evaluation of the technology stack and scale for thousands of engineers AND feature development.

 ## Objectives